• Art Magazine

 Independent, unbiased and free thanks to your click

-Links marked with a symbol are affiliate links.
-We only recommend products we use (or would use) ourselves.
-If you visit affiliate links in our content, we may receive a commission on your purchase (at no extra cost to you).
-This helps fund the free editorial content we provide to you ( more details here ).
+with a - symbol are affiliate links.
+We only recommend products that we use (or would use) ourselves.
+If you click on affiliate links in our content, we may receive a commission on your purchase (at no extra cost to you).
+This helps us fund our free editorial content for you (more details here).

-If time is more important than money, you have a basic budget available, or you simply prefer to use new products to furnish your studio, we recommend the following online shops for cost-effective new purchases :
+If time is more important than money, you have a basic budget available, or you simply prefer to use new products to furnish your studio, we recommend the following online shops for cost-effective new purchases:

 • Studio furniture at OTTO